kununu/collections/docs/collection-trait.md

 ## chunk

-This method [mirrors the behavior of `array_chunk`](https://www.php.net/manual/function.array-chunk.php) and returns a zero indexed numeric array of the current Collection based on the chunk size provided.
+Internally this method chunks [a copy](https://www.php.net/manual/arrayobject.getarraycopy.php) of the collection with the [`array_chunk` php function](https://www.php.net/manual/function.array-chunk.php), returning a zero indexed array of collections of the same type as the initial one.

 ## diff